ayushmam81-ui/Web-Application-Security-Portfolio/labs/reflected-xss-html-context.md

 ### 1. Target & Scenario
 * **Platform:** PortSwigger Web Security Academy
 * **Vulnerability Class:** Reflected Cross-Site Scripting (XSS)
-* **Objective:** Perform a cross-site scripting attack that calls the `alert` function[cite: 3].
+* **Objective:** Perform a cross-site scripting attack that calls the `alert` function.

 ---

 ### 2. Analysis & Methodology

 #### Step 1: Initial Assessment
 I evaluated the search functionality to check for XSS vulnerabilities.
 I searched for `<gate` to determine how the application handled the `<` character.
-By inspecting the page source, I confirmed that the application did not encode the `<` character, rendering it vulnerable to injection[cite: 3].
+By inspecting the page source, I confirmed that the application did not encode the `<` character, rendering it vulnerable to injection.

 #### Step 2: Exploitation
 To solve the lab, I injected the payload `<svg/onload=alert(123)//` directly into the `search` parameter of the URL.
-Because the application reflects this input back into the page without sanitization, the browser treated the payload as part of the HTML structure and executed the `alert` function immediately[cite: 3].
+Because the application reflects this input back into the page without sanitization, the browser treated the payload as part of the HTML structure and executed the `alert` function immediately.

 ---